Recras/recras-wordpress-plugin/readme.txt

 * Fix error with online booking iframe
 * Fix green buttons in blue/red themes

-= 5.0.7 =
-* Seamless online booking integration: number of people on a package line was used as minimum quantity.
-This has been fixed

-= 5.0.6 =
-* Fix crash when showing the list of vouchers for the voucher sales module

-= 5.0.5 =
-* Fix showing a list of vouchers for the voucher sales module

-= 5.0.4 =
-* Fix Gutenberg toggles not working in some cases

-= 5.0.3 =
-* Fix fetching pages/posts for thank-you page in edge cases

-= 5.0.2 =
-* Fix error when using "Image URL" of a package without image
-* Add "Products" section to documentation/shortcode pages
-* Fix a small documentation error on the shortcode page

-= 5.0.1 =
-* Fix error when using "Image URL" of a product without image

-= 5.0.0 =
+= 5.0 (highlights) =
 **Major release** Please read the following changes carefully:

 * Seamless online booking integration:
   * Fix GA4 events
   * Support for Google Analytics v2 has been dropped
   * Support for Internet Explorer and old Edge (12-15) has been dropped
+  * number of people on a package line was used as minimum quantity.
+This has been fixed
 * Plugin now requires PHP 7.1 or higher
+* Fix error when using "Image URL" of a product/package without image
+* Add "Products" section to documentation/shortcode pages
+* Various small fixes

 = 4.8 (highlights) =
 * Book processes: update styling for empty inputs and capacity info in "product with time" blocks